 While you might find actual knock-offs in some seedy parts of town or on Ebay, stick to buying a dupe that’s a well-known store brand, not a counterfeit knock-off.
 While it may be tempting to pick up an Urban Decay eye palette that normally retails for $50 and get it for $5 on Ebay, it likely is made in China and laced with some really toxic products.

-To save money and stay healthy, search for “dupes” not “knock-offs!”
+To save money on grooming and stay healthy, search for “dupes” not “knock-offs!”

 The benefits of a capsule wardrobe (also known as a minimalist wardrobe) are apparent for everyone.
 From the blissful fashionista to the person who wishes they could live in their pajamas; each can benefit from choosing clothing that is versatile and feels great.
 With less time spent shopping, organizing, cleaning, and moving things you own–you have more time to focus on other activities.